antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

 When using a monad we lift certain data into the "monad space", using monad's operations we navigate computations in that space, and at some point we take results from it.

 With the approach taken in this document the "lifting" into the `LSAMon` monad is done with the function LSAMonUnit.
-Results from the monad can be obtained with the functions LSAMonTakeValue, LSAMonContext, or with the other LSAMon functions with the prefix "LSAMonTake" (see below.)
+Results from the monad can be obtained with the functions `LSAMonTakeValue`, `LSAMonContext`, or with the other `LSAMon` functions with the prefix "LSAMonTake" (see below.)

-Here is a corresponding diagram of a generic computation with the LSAMon monad:
+Here is a corresponding diagram of a generic computation with the `LSAMon` monad:

 ![LSAMon-pipeline](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/A-monad-for-Latent-Semantic-Analysis-workflows/LSAMon-pipeline.jpg)